Skirts remain a fashionable favourite and there is a wealth of different styles to choose from.

 Pencil skirt – a chic classic.
 Usually knee length or slightly longer, pencil skirts are straight and narrow.
 They usually incorporate a small split or kickpleat at the back of the hem, to allow for freedom of movement.

-Pleated skirts – Accordion (finely) pleated skirts have recently seen a revival; wider box pleats remind us of our old school uniforms!
+Pleated skirts – Accordion (finely) pleated skirts have recently seen a revival, especially in satiny fabrics; while wider box pleats remind us of our old school uniforms!

 Petticoat skirt – a skirt with a faux petticoat underneath, that is slightly longer than the skirt itself.
 Very popular in the early 80’s.